deankemball/jswrapplets/instructions.md

 ## 5 shop item cards

 write a function to create a card component for each of the items of the `shopData` array. using the existing css, display the relevant information for each item as per the example screenshot.

+## 6 bullets

+create a button that when clicked, places a circle at a random position on the screen.

+### optional

+play the sound effects provided when the button is clicked